samodell/docs/README.md

 ## Help and support

-Your help and feedback is always welcome!
+Your help and feedback is always welcome.

 If you find an issue let us know, either by clicking the `Create Issue` on any of the website pages, or by directly opening an